bewaretony/Arco/README.md

 3. ### Censorship

-Arco responds to messages containing a word in the ./node_modules/profane/lib/badwords.json file (present after installation) with "🚫 ¡LANGUAGE CENSORSHIP! 🚫", which is deleted after 2 seconds to prevent spam.
+Incognita responds to messages containing a word in the ./node_modules/profane/lib/badwords.json file (present after installation) with "🚫 ¡LANGUAGE CENSORSHIP! 🚫", which is deleted after 2 seconds to prevent spam.

 ## Installation
-First, execute ```npm install``` in Arco's directory.
+First, execute ```npm install``` in Incognita's directory.
 Then, create a file called secrets.json and put a valid token inside.

 Your secrets.json should look like:
 ```